 Antonio Callaway*, WR, Florida

 Height: 5-11.
 Weight: 197.
 Projected 40 Time: 4.46.
 Projected Round (2018): 4-6.
-10/7/17: Callaway hasn't played this season because of a suspension.
-He is reportedly facing felony fraud charges for allegedly transferring money from a stolen credit card.
+12/2/17: Callaway didn't play in 2017 because of a suspension.
+He has now entered pre-trial diversion after reportedly facing felony fraud charges for allegedly transferring money from a stolen credit card.
 NFL teams already had major off-the-field concerns about Callaway.
 While he loves football, he has a lot of issues in terms of hanging out with bad influences, and teams are concerned about him consistently failing drug tests in the NFL.
 Callaway has been suspended repeatedly by Florida, and he hurt his team by earning another suspension to start the 2017 season.

 Scouts across the league say that Callaway has first-round talent.
 They've even compared him to Antonio Brown in terms of his skill set and what he can do as a receiver, but teams think that Callaway will fall into the mid-rounds because his off-the-field issues are too serious to draft any earlier.
 They don't have any confidence that he will change and avoid suspensions in the NFL.